-In analyzing call center agent job descriptions, we came across a few characteristics that aren’t “call center agent skills,” per se.
-However, they were listed as requirements or “nice to haves” frequently enough that they are worth mentioning.
+In analyzing call center agent job descriptions, we came across a few characteristics that aren’t necessarily “call center agent skills,” but were listed as requirements or “nice to haves” often enough to merit a mention.

 1. Ability to Work on a Flexible Schedule

-To better serve customers when they need assistance, many call centers request that their agents be willing to work on a flexible schedule.
-If you’re open to working during non-standard hours or on weekends, be sure to mention your availability in your application.
+If you’re open to working during non-standard hours or on weekends, be sure to mention your availability in your application or cover letter.

 2. Proficiency in Multiple Languages